Do you have a mission in life?

 Unfortunately, still so many doctors are telling their patients that diet plays no part in helping you with the symptoms of IBD.

 Yet pretty much everyone who has ever tried changing their diet (the right way) have noticed a considerable improvement.

-It may have not got them symptom free but it can help to improve things substantially.
+It may not have got them to a place where they are completely symptom-free but it can help to improve things substantially.